fatihsokmen/android-icecast-broadcast/README.md

 Repo is still preview and will be packaged as library.

 ###Native Libraries###
-Although native libraries are included in jniLibs folder, developers are encouraged to build from source files.
+Although native libraries are included in jniLibs folder, developers encouraged to build from source files.
 Easy way to generate native libs<br>
 * Enter jni folder on command line and call.
 Note that ndk-build should be on your path or print full path of binary<br><br>
 <code>ndk-build</code>